 Q: What is the cost?

-A: The cost of MOC is $495 plus a $75 registration fee.
-This cost is aligned with the National Board’s commitment to making all aspects of the Board certification process as flexible, affordable and accessible as possible for the diverse range of our country’s educators.
+A: MOC costs $495 plus a $75 registration fee.
+This cost aligns with the National Board’s commitment to making all aspects of the Board certification process as flexible, affordable, and accessible as possible for the diverse range of our country’s educators.

 Q: Can I complete MOC if I am not teaching in a classroom?

 A: Yes.
 NBCTs who do not currently teach students but serve in other roles in education are eligible to complete MOC.
-NBCTs often take on many roles during their careers, and MOC is designed to be supportive of the various classroom and non-classroom placements they may have in any given MOC period.
-Whether you are an education faculty member, administrator, retiree, work outside the classroom in a teacher leadership role, or have changed the subject area and developmental level you teach, you can still maintain your National Board Certification.
+NBCTs often take on many roles during their careers.
+The design of MOC is to be supportive of the various classroom and non-classroom placements they may have in any given MOC period.
+Whether you are an education faculty member, administrator, retiree, work outside the classroom in a teacher leadership role or have changed the subject area and developmental level you teach, you can still maintain your National Board Certification.

 Q: How were NBCTs involved in the development of MOC?

-A: MOC, like National Board Certification, was developed by teachers, for teachers.
-We worked with National Board Certified Teachers (NBCTs) to design and evaluate the MOC assessment framework, as well as gather input on factors associated with renewing or maintaining one’s certification.
+A: MOC, like National Board Certification, was developed by teachers for teachers.
+We worked with National Board Certified Teachers (NBCTs) to design and evaluate the MOC assessment framework and gathered input on factors associated with renewing or maintaining one’s certification.
 Questions and discussions around MOC helped NBCTs, the NBPTS Board of Directors, the Certification Council (with NBCTs serving on each), and the Technical Advisory Group move forward with MOC development and implementation.
-Multiple survey results and recommendations from conversations with teachers, stakeholders, and measurement experts were presented to the NBPTS Certification Council in October 2018 and Board of Directors in November 2018.
-At the end of 2019, NBCTs from all certificate areas were recruited to participate in a pilot of the MOC process.
-The purpose of the pilot study was to evaluate the clarity of and adjust the MOC instructions prior to opening registration for MOC in September 2020.
+Multiple survey results and recommendations from conversations with teachers, stakeholders, and measurement experts were presented to the NBPTS Certification Council in October 2018 and the Board of Directors in November 2018.
+In 2019, NBCTs were recruited from all certificate areas to participate in a pilot of the MOC process.
+The pilot’s study purpose was to evaluate the clarity of and adjust the MOC instructions before opening registration for MOC in September 2020.